AWS penetration testing is rigorous testing of Amazon Web Services (AWS) environments to uncover cybersecurity vulnerabilities.

 At its most basic level, this usually involves looking for publicly accessible resources and credentials related to AWS services (i.e., S3, RDS, Lambda, EC2, Cloudtrail, SG, CloudWatch) and testing their security.
 An even better option involves provisioning a test user of the AWS account.
 This allows for a deeper look at IAM users, groups, roles, and policies in the hunt for dangerous misconfigurations.

 Free Retesting Included: RedTeam Security offers free retesting for all remediated vulnerabilities for our cloud penetration testing services, just as we do for our standard network and web application pen testing services.
 We not only identify and exploit vulnerabilities but help ensure they are fixed as well.

 Our AWS penetration testing services will verify that your cloud services and infrastructure are designed and configured according to industry-recognized best practices.
 Your report will provide a clear and actionable analysis of the current state of your AWS environment.
 Our reports are focused on delivering enough information that you can prioritize what vulnerabilities must be addressed first and guidance on how best to use your budget to maintain and improve your security posture in the cloud.

 Learn more about RedTeam Security's AWS Penetration Testing Methodology.

 At RedTeam Security, we understand your cloud security is an essential piece of maintaining your organization's overall security strategy.
-When it comes to AWS pentesting, we will rigorously test all known exploits to identify other vulnerabilities.
-From information gathering to the exploitation of potential cybersecurity threats, we are ready and committed to helping you take the next step to ensure your AWS security is the strongest it can be.
+When it comes to AWS pen testing, we will rigorously test all known exploits to identify other vulnerabilities.
+From information gathering exploiting potential cybersecurity threats, we are ready and committed to helping you take the next step to ensure your AWS security is the strongest it can be.
 To learn more about how we can meet your unique information security needs, contact RedTeam Security online or call 612-234-7848 today.